A Hawaii family vacation usually includes plenty of quality time at the beach, but where are the best Big Island beaches?

 Waikoloa Beach is the best spot to swim in the Waikoloa Village area.
 It is a nice beach with protected waters on ʻAnaehoʻomalu Bay, and there is some snorkeling on the southern end of the beach.
 The beach is located in front of Waikoloa Beach Marriott.

 Since the waters are so calm, it is a great place for kids to play.
-The Lava Lava Beach Club is a great place to eat and drink right on the beach.
+The Lava Lava Beach Club is a fun place to eat and drink right on the beach.
 They also have live music most evenings.

 The Kuʻualiʻi and Kahapapa Fishponds are located just behind Waikoloa Beach.
 These are ancient fishponds that were once used by native Hawaiians.